Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Scaling Theorem

-The scaling theorem (or similarity theorem) provides that if you horizontally ``stretch'' a signal by the factor $ \alpha $ in the time domain, you ``squeeze'' and amplify its Fourier transform by the same factor in the frequency domain.
-This is an important general Fourier duality relationship.
+The scaling theorem (or similarity theorem) says that if you horizontally ``stretch'' a signal by the factor $ \alpha $ in the time domain, you ``squeeze'' and amplify its Fourier transform by the same factor in the frequency domain.
+This is an important general Fourier duality relationship:

 Theorem: For all continuous-time functions $ x(t)$ possessing a Fourier transform,